aathithiyan45/Potato-Classifier/README.md

-Potato Disease Classifier 🍟🌱
+# Potato Disease Classifier 🍟🌱

-A deep learning-based image classifier for potato types using PyTorch** and efficientNet-B0.
+A deep learning-based image classifier for potato types using **PyTorch** and **EfficientNet-B0**.
-The project allows training a model on your potato dataset and predicting the class of new images.
+This project allows training a model on your potato dataset and predicting the class of new images.

-1. Contents
+## Contents

 - Project Structure
 - Features